By choosing a purebred cat, you more or less know what you are getting in advance – which can prevent problems further down the track.

 This breed originates from ordinary domestic cats and comes in a wide range of colours and coat patterns: from white to black to silver tabby.
 Breeders began to fix the type in the 19th century to ensure that the cat’s distinct qualities were preserved, until eventually the British Shorthair was recognised as a pedigree breed.
 A touch of Persian and Oriental was added to revive the breed when it came close to dying out in the mid-20th century.

-The British Shorthair is a sturdy, healthy cat with strong muscular body on short legs.
-It has a round face, large eyes and a thick, short coat.
-Like the Persian, they can be independent and undemanding, but will enjoy a good cuddle if it’s offered.
+The British Shorthair is a sturdy, healthy cat with a strong muscular body on short legs.
+It has a round face, large eyes, and a thick, short coat.
+Like the Persian, they can be independent and undemanding but will enjoy a good cuddle if it’s offered.
 Most enjoy being outdoors, but some may adapt well to life as house-cats.

 Pedigree cat breed 2: Burmese